 In the design shown here, you can access the internals without having to remove a single screw – in fact, the laptop opens itself for you.
 With the slide of a latch, the screen automatically pops open thanks to an internal gas spring.
 As the internals are naked when the screen is up, this is not a computer for casual home use.
 Another side benefit of this design is there’s no fan noise – when the screen is up, the motherboard is exposed to open air and a passive heatsink is all you need to keep the CPU cool.

 The panel covering the “port farm” on the right hand side of the case is designed to be replaceable.
 A single screw holds it in place, so if you design your own motherboard or if you want to upgrade in the future, you’re not locked into today’s port layout.
-The DC power jack port in the desktop, laptop, and case kit configurations is located in a position designed to be used with a Senoko board.
-If you will be using the case without a battery/pass-thru board, you will need to manually modify the port farm plate to expose the DC jack on the main board, or just remove the plate all-together.
+We take advantage of this feature between the desktop and the laptop versions, as the DC power jack is in a different location for the two configurations.

 Finally, the inside of the case features a “Peek Array”.
 It’s an array of M2.5 mounting holes (yes, they are metric) populating the extra unused space inside the case, on the right hand side in the photo above.
 It’s named after Nadya Peek, a graduate student at MIT’s Center for Bits and Atoms.
 Nadya is a consummate maker, and is a driving force behind the CBA’s Fab Lab initiative.
 When we designed this array of mounting bosses, we imagined someone like Nadya making their own circuit boards or whatever they want, and mounting it inside the case using the Peek Array.